Medical Machining

-Medical machining refers to the specialized process of manufacturing precision components and instruments used in the medical field.
+Medical machining refers to the specialised process of manufacturing precision components and instruments used in the medical field.
 This process involves highly accurate and precise machining techniques to create medical devices, implants, surgical tools, and other components used in healthcare applications.
-Given the strict regulatory and quality standards in the medical industry, medical machining requires specialized equipment, stringent quality control, and advanced materials.
+Given the strict regulatory and quality standards in the medical industry, medical machining requires specialised equipment, stringent quality control, and advanced materials.

 Key Aspects of Medical Machining

-• Surface Finishing: Many medical components require ultra-smooth surfaces and specific finishes to reduce friction, prevent contamination, and facilitate easy sterilization.
+Many medical components require ultra-smooth surfaces and specific finishes to reduce friction, prevent contamination, and facilitate easy sterilisation.
 Polishing, passivation, and other surface treatments are frequently applied.

 Techniques Used in Medical Machining